Chapter 5 - Advanced Degree or Exceptional Ability

 Additionally, the beneficiary could be cut from the major league roster, may announce his permanent retirement as a player in the sport, or suffer from a career-ending injury prior to adjudication of the petition, thereby removing the job offer that formed the basis of the petition, which would result in a denial of the petition.

-The INA requires that all petitions seeking to qualify a person as having exceptional ability show that his or her presence in the United States would substantially benefit the national economy, cultural or educational interests, or welfare of the United States in the future.
-It adds the additional requirement of national interest to those who seek the job offer waiver.
-Neither Congress nor legacy Immigration and Naturalization Service defined the term "national interest" in either the INA or the regulations in order to leave the application of this test as flexible as possible.
+Specifically, in the exceptional ability context, the INA requires that all petitions for a person of exceptional ability show that the person’s presence in the United States would substantially benefit the national economy, cultural or educational interests, or welfare of the United States in the future.
+Even if the petitioner demonstrates such exceptional ability, if the petitioner is seeking a waiver of the job offer, the petitioner must also demonstrate the additional requirement of national interest.
+Neither the INA nor the regulations define the term “national interest.”

-USCIS may grant a national interest waiver if the petitioner demonstrates that:
+USCIS may grant a national interest waiver as a matter of discretion if the petitioner demonstrates eligibility by a preponderance of the evidence, based on the following three prongs:

 The person’s proposed endeavor has both substantial merit and national importance;